thomasleavy/civic-fix/README.md

 # CivicFix

-A hosted UI demo is available here: https://thomasleavy.github.io/civic-fix/civicfix
+Hosted UI demo available here: https://thomasleavy.github.io/civic-fix/civicfix

 This deployment runs the <strong>frontend only</strong>.
 The backend server and PostgreSQL database are not included, so the following features are disabled in the demo:
 	•	User registration and login
 	•	Submitting issues or suggestions